SylphAI-Inc/AdalFlow/README.md

 ### ⚡ The PyTorch Library for Large Language Model Applications ⚡

-*LightRAG* helps developers with both building and optimizing *Retriever-Agent-Generator (RAG)* pipelines.
+*LightRAG* helps developers with both building and optimizing *Retriever-Agent-Generator* pipelines.
 It is *light*, *modular*, and *robust*, with a 100% readable codebase.